melissakeizer/melissakeizer.com/_posts/2015-03-18-tot-ziens-rumble-labs.markdown

 I joined the team after completing my degree in Interactive Multimedia Design, starting work two days before my graduation in July 2013.
 Being Rumble's first (and still only) female hire, I earned the affectionate nickname "Number One Girl in Rumble."
 Thanks, [Steven!](http://rumblelabs.com/about/steven-hylands/) ;)

 Rumble's open and collaborative culture was the perfect place for me to grow as a designer and developer, as it encouraged knowledge sharing, pair programming and generally just helping teammates when you can.
-When [Mark](http://rumblelabs.com/about/mark-leetch/) & I weren't sharing [Nicki Minaj gifs](http://gfycat.com/SplendidSimpleHackee), we'd often be found sat side-by-side, working together on a project.
+When [Mark](http://rumblelabs.com/about/mark-leetch/) & I weren't exchanging [Nicki Minaj gifs](http://gfycat.com/SplendidSimpleHackee), we'd often be found sat side-by-side, working together on a project.
 This helped us work out problems more efficiently, and I usually picked up a nifty development trick while I was there.

 ![photo caption](../../img/blog/rumble-lads-selfie.jpg "The Rumble Lads")